Media Guide

 Any realistic study of an airport must deal with the possibility of an airport emergency.

-Should an emergency occur at either FLL or HWO, this is how we plan to do our part.
-First of all, let's arrive at some mutual ground rules.
+Should an emergency occur at FLL or HWO, we plan to respond as follows: First, let's agree on mutual ground rules.

 These ground rules, we hope, will be clear and reasonable.
 Because no two situations are the same, they are also flexible.
 When situations demand, the rules governed by the Federal Aviation Administration (FAA), National Transportation Safety Board (NTSB), and the Transportation Security Administration (TSA) will be applied on a case-by-case basis.